The SEEDZ Simulations: Methodology and First Results on Massive Black Hole Seeding and Early Galaxy Growth: Numerical method

 \section{Numerical method}

-The \seedz~ simulations are run using the state-of-the-art moving mesh code \textsc{arepo2} \citep{Springel2010, Pakmor2016,Pakmor2023}, which solves the Euler equations on an unstructured Voronoi mesh.
+The \texttt{SEEDZ} simulations are run using the state-of-the-art moving mesh code \textsc{arepo2} \citep{Springel2010, Pakmor2016, Pakmor2023}, which solves the Euler equations on an unstructured Voronoi mesh.
 The fluid dynamics are solved using a finite-volume, second-order reconstruction scheme coupled with an exact Riemann solver.
 The unstructured mesh adapts by locally refining and de-refining in a quasi-Lagrangian fashion.
-We employ the hierarchical time integration scheme described in \cite{Springel2021}, which splits the Hamiltonian, for gravity only, into “fast” and “slow” components, i.e. those on short versus long time-steps, respectively.
+We employ the hierarchical time integration scheme described in \cite{Springel2021}, which splits the Hamiltonian, for gravity only, into ``fast'' and ``slow'' components, i.e. those on short versus long time-steps, respectively.
 With this approach, interactions between particles/cells on the smallest time steps (up to a maximum of 30000 particles) are solved using direct summation, while a standard octree approach is used for all other interactions.
 This is primarily done for efficiency, to avoid unnecessary tree constructions for small numbers of particles, but has the added benefit of more accurately calculating the gravitational forces between black holes and their nearest neighbours, which are on the shortest time-steps, via direct summation \citep[see e.g.][]{Bourne2024}.

-Refinement of the original mesh is triggered by the Jeans refinement criteria.
-Cells within \arepo~ refine such that the Jeans length must be resolved by at least 4 cells.
-In order to manage the memory footprint of the simulations, we restrict the Jeans refinement trigger to cells with gas number densities in excess of 1 cm$^{-3}$.
-Without this restriction, the number of cells triggered for refinement quickly overwhelms the compute system.
-Below this density threshold, refinement/de-refinement is triggered by the default mass threshold.
-We now describe the sink particle implementation, the accretion and feedback subgrid models employed, the chemistry solver used and finally the boxsize, softening lengths and zoom configurations used.
+Below the gas number density threshold of 1~cm$^{-3}$, the default `Lagrangian' refinement/de-refinement \arepo~ strategy is employed, whereby gas cell mass is within the factor of two of the target baryonic mass resolution value.
+Above the gas number density threshold of 1~cm$^{-3}$, refinement of the mesh is triggered by the Jeans refinement criterion, with cells refining such that the Jeans length must be resolved by at least 4 cells.
+We now describe the sink particle implementation, the accretion and feedback sub-grid models employed, the chemistry solver used and finally the boxsize, softening lengths and zoom-in configurations used.

-\subsection{Seeding stellar and black Hole masses}
+\subsection{Seeding Stellar and Black Hole Masses}